wieslawsoltes/wavtoac3encoder/README.md

 * Program configuration is stored in `EncWAVtoAC3.config` file.
 * Presets for encoder are stored in `EncWAVtoAC3.presets` file.
-* Paths to libaften.dll engines are stored in `EncWAVtoAC3.engines` file.
+* Paths to libaften.dll engines are stored in `EncWAVtoAC3-x86.engines` and `EncWAVtoAC3-x64.engines` file.
-* User interface trasnlation files are located in Lang sub-directory.
+* User interface trasnlation files are located in `lang` sub-directory.
 * Translation files must be saved with `Unicode` charset and `BOM header`.

 ## AviSynth Support